BenjaminFraser/PythonBlogBuilder/README.md

-# Full Stack Nanodegree Project 2 - Create your  blog - The Big Borogu
+#  Create a blog application built with GAE - The Big Borogu

 ## Set-Up Instructions:
 1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console, which you would like to use to host your instance of this sample.